Object Oriented Programming in JAVA

 • All methods in an interface are by-default public and abstract

-• Like earlier we are allowed to do upcasting of implementors to interface type - to achieve runtime polymorphism . using type interface we can access overriden methods but bit specialised methods in implementors(will have to do downcasting if that functionality is needed )
+• Like earlier we are allowed to do upcasting of implementors to interface type - to achieve runtime polymorphism . using type interface we can access overridden methods but bit specialised methods in implementors(will have to do downcasting if that functionality is needed )

 • multiple inheritance is not allowed in java , but you can implement multiple interfaces